2002 Malaysian Grand Prix: Post-race

 Jenson Button (pictured in 2007) was on course to achieve his first podium result until a suspected anti-roll bar bracket failure slowed him two laps from the end of the race.

 Button said had he been running fourth throughout the race, finishing fourth would have been satisfactory but that him losing a podium result was "very hard to take."
 Heidfeld said finishing fifth was a positive result for Sauber after being eliminated in the pileup in Australia.
 Massa was delighted to score his first championship point in his second Grand Prix start, saying, I thought if I finished I could score a point, and though this circuit was very difficult in the circumstances today, that's how it worked out."
 Sato apologised to his teammate Fisichella for their collision on the second lap.
 Fisichella accepted his teammate's apology and Jordan team owner Eddie Jordan praised the maturity of both drivers following the incident.
-McNish did not believe Toyota made a rookie mistake in providing the wrong tyres for his car during his final pit stop, attributing it on his teammate Salo's surprise early pit stop.
+Sato suggested the accident happened because Jordan had implemented an pre-race agreement to let him past Fisichella when behind his teammate since he had a ligher fuelled car, something confirmed by Jordan technical director Gary Anderson.
+McNish did not believe Toyota made a rookie mistake in providing the wrong tyres for his car during his final pit stop, attributing it to his teammate Salo's surprise early pit stop.

-Coulthard was disappointed to retire from the Grand Prix but urged McLaren to remain focused, "I know we have a package which is capable of winning races, but we just need a bit of reliability."
+Coulthard was disappointed to retire from the race but urged McLaren to remain focused, "I know we have a package which is capable of winning races, but we just need a bit of reliability."
 Mercedes-Benz motorsport head Norbert Haug said the manufacturer would thoroughly analyse the reason for the engine failures to prevent them from reoccurring.
-The result reduced Michael Schumacher's World Drivers' Championship lead to two points over Montoya but Ralf Schumacher's victory moved him to third place.
+The result reduced Michael Schumacher's World Drivers' Championship lead to two points over Montoya; Ralf Schumacher's victory moved him to third place.
 With 15 races remaining in the season, Williams took the lead in the World Constructors' Championship, eight points ahead of Ferrari.